Fluffy-Bunny-23/Suburani-Bookmarklets/README.md

 ## What it is

-Suburani Bookmarklets is my personal collection of Bookmarklets to help with quickly navigating suburani.
+Suburani Bookmarklets is my personal collection of Bookmarklets to help with quickly navigating Suburani.

 ## How to Use it